Jue-lan/metaVerseStudy-front/README.md

 @CrossOrigin(origins = "http://localhost:4200")
 ```
 #### Problem 4
-Figuring out how to not display an object and then sortign out how to just display the values.
+Figuring out how to not display an object and then sorting out how to just display the values.
-- Solution: Still working on it
+- Solution: Still working on it.
+Displaying the data format correctly and spending more time on my front end styling are my next steps for the future.

 ##### Backend Link
 https://github.com/Jue-lan/metaVerseStudy-back